 Required Qualifications - Experience, Education, Knowledge & Skills

-Relevant degree and experience in Sociology or Anthropology Teaching experience in a face-to-face lecture format Experience teaching large sections of introductory classes
+Relevant degree and experience in Sociology, Anthropology, or related fields Teaching experience in a face-to-face lecture format Experience teaching large sections of introductory classes

 Preferred Qualifications - Experience, Education, Knowledge & Skills

-PhD in Sociology or Anthropology Evidence of teaching excellence Experience teaching in both face-to-face and online formats
+PhD in Sociology, Anthropology, or related fields Evidence of teaching excellence Experience teaching in both face-to-face and online formats

 The Successful Candidate Will